HyoYoung05/inventory-system/SETUP.md

 ### Charts not appearing
 - refresh the admin dashboard after changes
 - confirm there are completed orders with sales totals

-## GitHub Prep

-Before publishing:
-- remove real secrets from `.env`
-- review generated uploads you do not want in the repo
-- make sure docs match the final demo URL you plan to show